About Windows 7 System Image Backup and Restore

 Different from other Windows built-in backup utilities, it's not designed to backup individual items.
 If you just want to backup some files or folders, a system image may not be the appropriate choice.
 But if you are going to back up the operating system or the entire hard drive, you can follow this guide to accomplish it.

-To create system image in Windows 7 as well as Windows 8, Windows 10, you can use the built-in system image backup tools.
+To create system image in Windows 7 as well as Windows 8, 10, 11, you can use the built-in system image backup tools.
 The general approaches are as below:

 How to create a system image in Windows 7:

 1. Click Create a system image on the left-top corner of Backup and Restore.

 2. Choose a destination to store the system image and click Next.

 3. Select which drives to backup to the system image.
 The system required drives will be selected automatically.
 You can include additional drives as you like.
 Then click Next to continue.

 4. Confirm your backup settings and click Start backup.
 It may take a while to complete the process, depending on the size or the data to be imaged and the speed of your computer, etc.

 How to Perform System Image Recovery in Windows 7/8/10/11

 After you’ve successfully created a system image with built-in Backup and Restore, the remaining question is when and how to use it.

 As stated, a system image is used for System Image Recovery when your hard drive or computer ever stops working.
 To make use of it, you need to access advanced startup options, and find the option to restore system image.